Spill Investigation Program

 Property Transfer Assessments

-If any type of soil or water contamination is found during a property transfer assessment, or in the course of any other activity, that contamination must be reported to the Department of Health.
+If any type of soil or water contamination is found during a property transfer assessment, or in the course of any other activity, that contamination must be reported to the Department of Environmental Quality.
 The fact that it may have been a previously unknown, or historic release does not eliminate the reporting requirements.